 Now, about tanning parlors….
 Researchers once thought that ultraviolet B (UVB) rays, which are mainly responsible for sunburn and skin cancer, were the only dangerous component of sunlight, and that the longer wavelength ultraviolet A (UVA) rays helped you tan without harming the skin.
 Tanning parlors, which use high-intensity light sources emitting predominantly UVA radiation, based their claims to safe tanning on this idea of safe UVA radiation.
 But now it appears that UVA radiation is harmful, too.
 It penetrates into the skin more deeply, possibly causing premature aging, and it can sensitize the skin so that sunlight is more likely to cause skin cancer.
 UVA rays can also damage your eyes; cause direct damage to your body's cells; and, cause adverse reactions if you're taking other drugs, such as antibiotics, antihistamines, birth control pills, oral diabetes medications, tricyclic antidepressants, lithium, and melatonin.
 Skipping the tanning parlors, continuing to use sunscreen if you take a trip somewhere sunny, and visiting a health professional is your safest option for treating SAD.

 Finally, on to the relationship between serotonin and melatonin….
 They certainly have a connection.
 In fact, chemically, melatonin is derived from serotonin; however it is serotonin and not melatonin that could have anti-depressive effects for a person with SAD.
 Certain prescription drugs can enhance serotonin activity in the brain.
 These drugs can be used in conjunction with, or as an alternative to, light therapy.
 As you may have guessed, these drugs can have side-effects, such as increased feelings of agitation or decreased sex drive.
-As with light therapy, it is important to work closely with a health care provider when using these prescription drugs.
+As with light therapy, it's advised that you work closely with a health care provider when using these prescription drugs.

 Wishing you relief this winter,Alice!